Entry is now closed. Those nominated will be told at the end of August.

 Supported by the Highways Maintenance Efficiency Programme (HMEP)

-The Highways Maintenance Efficiency Award 2017 will be awarded to a local authority highway maintenance service, team or partnership which has developed and implemented a transformational approach to service delivery, resulting in service improvement, measurable cost efficiencies and enhanced customer satisfaction.
+The Highways Maintenance Efficiency Award 2017 will be awarded to a team, partnership or local authority highway maintenance service which has developed and implemented a transformational approach to service delivery, resulting in service improvement, measurable cost efficiencies and enhanced customer satisfaction.

-Open to all authorities in the highways sector, regardless of their level of engagement with HMEP.
+Open to all organisations in the highways sector, regardless of their level of engagement with HMEP.

 - Explain the previous problems, the obstacles which you overcame and as a result provide evidence of demonstrable and measurable improvements in service quality and cost efficiency.